Abarim Publications' online Biblical Hebrew Dictionary

 The derivations of this root-verb are:

 - The feminine noun ברך (berek), meaning knee.
-Although the verb rarely means to kneel this noun occurs frequently (Genesis 30:3, Judges 7:5, Ezra 47:4).
+Although the verb rarely means to kneel this noun occurs frequently (Genesis 30:3, Judges 7:5, Ezekiel 47:4).
 The knee was known to the Hebrews literally as a free-one, perhaps because of the agility of the knee, but probably more so because nimble knees give freedom to a person.
 Worn or seized knees are literally a curse: they restrict a person from moving about freely.

 - Another feminine noun, ברכה (beraka) means a blessing (Genesis 27:12, Isaiah 19:24).